 Houlihan, Con (1925–2012), sportswriter, was born on 6 December 1925 in Reineen, near Castleisland, Co.
 Kerry, the middle child among two boys and a girl of Michael Houlihan and his wife Ellen ('Nell') (née Cronin).
-His parents farmed a small holding (about 5 acres of arable land), and Michael had also worked as a fitter's apprentice in a coal mine in south Wales, returning to Ireland in 1923 to support the anti-treaty side in the civil war.
+His parents farmed a small holding (about five acres of arable land), and Michael had also worked as a fitter's apprentice in a coal mine in south Wales, returning to Ireland in 1923 to support the anti-treaty side in the civil war.
 Afterwards he worked in two local creameries, Castleisland and Currow, and was a founder of the first Labour party branch in Kerry.
-Con inherited his father's socialist politics and his mother's love of books.
+Houlihan inherited his father's socialist politics and his mother's love of books.
 Educated at the local national school, he showed a great aptitude for mathematics and English, and had articles published in the school magazine and the Irish Press.
 After winning a scholarship, he went to Castlemartyr College, Co.
 Cork, where he excelled academically.
-He was physically as well as intellectually precocious: aged 12 he was 6 foot 3 inches tall and played under-16 football.
-Expelled from Castlemartyr for organising a school newspaper without permission, he completed his secondary education at Tralee CBS and Castleisland.
+He was physically as well as intellectually precocious: aged twelve he was 6 ft 3 in. tall and played under-sixteen football.
+Expelled from Castlemartyr for organising a school newspaper without permission, he completed his secondary education at Tralee Christian Brothers' School and Castleisland.
 He then went to England in 1943 to work as a labourer.
 Impressed by the wartime stoicism and humour of his fellow workers, he maintained an abiding admiration for the British working class.

-In 1944 he returned to Ireland to attend UCC, and studied English, Latin and history.
-He graduated with a first-class honours BA, and an MA in English (1949) that examined the relation between poetry and society in eighteenth-century England.
+In 1944 he returned to Ireland to attend University College Cork (UCC), and studied English, Latin and history.
+He graduated with a first-class honours Bachelor of Arts (BA), and a Master of Arts (MA) in English (1949) that examined the relation between poetry and society in eighteenth-century England.
 All the time he read widely, deepening his knowledge of European and American literature.
 After graduating, he taught history at a prep school in Hastings, England, before returning to Ireland to teach at the 'mountain academy' of Renagown national school, near Listowel, and at Presentation Convent, Castleisland.
 He also gave grinds to students, but was rarely paid and was too sensitive to broach the matter with hard-pressed parents.
 His legendary shyness – he always spoke with one hand half-covering his face – was manifest from an early age.
 He was, though, highly articulate, speaking a courtly, eloquent English in his soft, Kerry-accented mumble.
 He assisted local people with bureaucracy and form-filling as an unofficial 'public ombudsman', and often canvassed for the Labour TD Daniel Spring (qv).

 Inevitably, there were occasional flat columns, but most readers accepted these as understandable lapses for any writer who had to cope with short and frequent deadlines.
 Like all writers on sport, he endured the condescension of those who dismissed it as a trivial matter, unworthy of serious writing.
 He could accept that some people took no interest in sport, but was somewhat amused when they boasted of it, and regretted that more literary greats had not followed William Hazlitt's lead and tried to fathom its depths.